Potato Candy

 Store: This candy stays good for up to two weeks in an airtight container in the refrigerator.

-Freeze: To freeze old fashioned potato candy, Place in a freezer safe bag or container for up to 3 months.
-Let thaw at room temperature.
+Freeze: You can freeze tis potato candy for up to 3 months.
+Let it thaw at room temperature.

 No, they are two different candy recipes.
 Old fashioned potato candy is made with mashed potatoes, powdered sugar, and a nut butter.
 Irish potato candies are a sugary treat with a coconut cream center and a cinnamon exterior that makes them look like small potatoes.

-*** Did you make this nostalgic dessert?
-Feel free to leave a comment and rating below if you make this recipe.
-Enjoy!
+Did you make this nostalgic dessert?
+Leave a comment and rating below.

 Potato Candy